luxfi/xwallet/docs/transaction.md

 # Transaction

-Rabby **absolutely respect and use tx params set by DApp, but sometimes DApp will not set some params**, this doc will tell you when and how Rabby change these params.
+Lux **absolutely respect and use tx params set by DApp, but sometimes DApp will not set some params**, this doc will tell you when and how Lux change these params.

 ## gas